CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true if any other context options are specified withDraws, // optional - defaults to true if any other context options are specified withISO, // optional - will add iso country code and countryName to participant persons
+  withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true if any other context options are specified withDraws, // optional - defaults to true if any other context options are specified withIOC, // optional - will add IOC country code and countryName to participant persons

   scheduleAnalysis: {
     scheduledMinutesDifference // optional - scheduling conflicts determined by scheduledTime difference between matchUps